All posts in Google Apps

 As school districts adjust to Google’s updated terms for Additional Services, which significantly impact YouTube, Maps, Translate, and Earth, some educators may wonder aloud, ‘Why not just obtain parental permission and continue using it?’
 I could curse Google, but I see an opportunity in what they have presented to school districts nationwide.
 On the surface, gathering consent for Google’s Addtional Services (i.e., YouTube) to market and collect data on students under 18 can be considered a reasonable workaround.
 Still, in practice, it is anything but ethical or straightforward.
-School leaders should focus on meeting strict privacy standards instead of requiring parents to forgo safeguards via a parental consent form.
+School leaders should focus on meeting strict privacy standards rather than requiring parents to forgo safeguards through a parental consent form.
 Read more…

 Beyond the Device: Overlooked Pitfalls of 1:1 Programs…and What Schools Must Do First